pamelaferretti/cdifficile/README.md

 `Rscript parsing_plotting.Rmd`

 #### 7. *C. difficile* appearance in timeseries
 Here we leveraged the available longitudinal data to investigate when *C. difficile* appears for the first time in infancy and early childhood.
+As using the dereplicated sample set would defy the purpose of this analysis, here we used the full set of samples available from mother-infant couples.

 `Rscript timeseries_appearance.Rmd`